These 7 of London’s prettiest streets are a breath of fresh air during the gloomy days in London!

 Lancaster Road (W11)

-Be very careful if you’d like to visit Lancaster Road in London (and maybe! me), as this is not the only road in the city named this way.
-I actually went to the other one first (so about 1 and a half hours total worth of trip), and was a bit disappointed when I found out I was in the completely wrong place 😀 So be careful and make sure to go to W11 1QJ!
-The nearest tube station here is Ladbroke Grove, so that should help avoid any confusion.
+Be very careful if you’d like to visit Lancaster Road in London (and my “maybe” purple house), as this is not the only road in the city named this way.
+I actually went to the other one first (so about 1 and a half hours total worth of trip), and was a bit disappointed when I found out I was in the completely wrong place 😁 So be careful and make sure to go to W11 1QJ!
+The nearest tube station here is Ladbroke Grove, so that should help avoid any confusion in finding this prettiest street in London.

-This street was such a cute gem!
-Very close to the main road and very short, Bywater Street is a dream <3 Find it at SW3 4XD, with nearest tube station – Sloane Square.
+This pretty street in London was such a cute gem!
+Very close to the main road and very short as a block, Bywater Street is a dream 💜 Find it at SW3 4XD, with nearest tube station – Sloane Square.

 Holland Park Mews

-Find this pretty street at W11 3SU, nearest tube station is Holland Park.
+Find this pretty street in London at W11 3SU, nearest tube station is Holland Park.

-When walking around the London mews, you’ll find so many pretty streets.
+When walking around the mews, you’ll indeed find some of the prettiest streets in London.
 Just make sure to walk slowly, look around and enjoy them!
 I almost missed this pretty street while looking at my GPS!
 Go down to Lancaster Gate tube station at W2 2SB to find Bathurst mews!

 Do you have a favorite of all the pretty streets I’ve shown you?
 Which one would you like to live in?
 Leave a comment below and let me know!